If you have received an academic progress outcome and would like support lodging an appeal, we’re here to help.

-You can also find information about appeals at deakin.edu.au/students/dean-of-students/student-appeals
+- You can also find information about appeals on the Deakin webpage here.

 On what grounds can I appeal a faculty academic progress outcome?

-You may appeal to the University Appeals Committee (UAC) against a review decision on one or more of the following three grounds:
+You may appeal to the University Appeals Committee (UAC) against a review decision on one or more of the following four grounds:

 How do I lodge an appeal?

-If you believe that one or more of the grounds of appeal apply, you can lodge an appeal to the UAC online at deakin.edu.au/students/dean-of-students/student-appeals within 20 working days of having received notice of the Faculty Committee’s decision.
+If you believe that one or more of the grounds of appeal apply and you want to appeal to the University Appeals Committee (UAC), you can lodge an appeal online here.

 To start an appeal, you will need to submit: